Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 - Helps spreads risks because having more products mean that even if one fails, the other will keep generating a profit for the company

 - Market research is expensive and time consuming

 Why is brand image important?

-Brand image is an identity given to a product that differentiates itself from competitors’ products.
+Brand image is an identity given to a product that differentiates it from competitors’ products.

-Brand loyalty when customers keep buying the same brand again and again instead of switching over to competitors’
+Brand loyalty is the tendency of customers to keep buying the same brand continuously instead of switching over to competitors’ products.

-- Consumers recognize their product more easily when looking at similar products- helps differentiate one company’s product from another.
+- Consumers recognize the firm’s product more easily when looking at similar products- helps differentiate the company’s product from another.

 - Easier to launch new products into the market if the brand image is already established.
 Apple is one such company- their brand image is so reputed that new products that they launch now become an immediate success.

 Why is packaging important?

 - It protects the product